BobErgot/Quantitative-Investment-Strategies-Platform/README.txt

     d.
 Purchase a share and add to portfolio
     e.
 Sell a share from portfolio
     f.
 Performance of portfolio over time

+4. Existing Portfolio Strategy - Add dollar-cost averaging weightage to existing flexible portfolio

+5. Create Strategy Portfolio - Create portfolio with dollar-cost averaging strategy by assigning weights to each company ticker/symbol the user wants to invest in.